privacy-scaling-explorations/zkevm-specs/specs/mpt-proof.md

 Leaf 1   | Leaf 2
 ```

-In this case, the leaf constraints are switched off for the placeholder leaf.
+In case of a placeholder leaf, the leaf constraints are switched off for the placeholder leaf.
 Instead, it is checked that there is an empty row in branch at `modified_node` position.

 <p align="center">